makena-s/webbed-site/ZZZ NOTES.md

   - block-level elements (ex: div, table, p) must be at root level and surrounded by a blank line on top and bottom

 ## SITE PLANNING
-- include notes doc for locations and all notes
-- no posts or prodbuild nonsense, just normal pages with markdown/html and custom css
+- no posts or prodbuild nonsense, just normal + collection pages
-- site planning
 - features: responsive, sidebar menu, click images to enlarge, embedded twines/code bits, footer image?
 - index: landing page with main menu
-  - topic menus: school projects, mobile projects, twine, js scraps, coding resources, html/css/js showcase, templates
+- topic menus: school + mobile projects, twine, html/css/js showcase, code templates, jekyll notes, coding resources
   - sort projects by class/type of code? p3, p5js, etc. with short explanations of each

 ## DATA LOCATIONS
 - /_layouts: stores html page templates that can be used by other files